dportabella/DesktopKeyboard2Android/README.md

 ## Todo
-* Create installer
 * Replace the GUI window by a system tray icon
-* Forward Ctrl codes and the like, example Crtl-C & Crtl-V
 * Remove the need to first run the adb command
 * Put the key events in a queue, instead of blocking the application